Vincent Motorcycles: World War II

 In 1937 Phil Irving went to work for Velocette but returned to Vincent Motorcycles in 1943.
 Vincent primarily made munitions, but Vincent engines were trialled in boats and portable pumps during the war, and the end of hostilities saw Vincent ready to return to motorcycle production.
 Vincent developed a highly efficient opposed-piston two-stroke engine for use in air-dropped lifeboats, although development outlasted the war and it never went into service.

 Vincent already looked to the United States for sales, and in 1944 Eugene Aucott opened the first USA dealership in the city of Philadelphia.
 Others followed.

 Models

 Meteor and Comet

-The standard motor was known as the Meteor and the sports motor was the Comet; it was distinguished from earlier Vincent models of that name by the "Series-A" prefix.
+The standard machine was known as the Meteor and the sports machine was the Comet; it was distinguished from earlier Vincent models of that name by the "Series-A" prefix.
 There was a TT replica & the Comet Special (basically a TTR with lights, horn etc.), which used a bronze head.
-The Meteor motor produced 26 bhp @ 5300 rpm.
+The Meteor engine produced 26 bhp @ 5300 rpm.

-An unusual feature of the valve design for these motors was the double valve guides, and the attachment of the forked rocker arm to a shoulder between the guides, to eliminate side forces on the valve stem and ensure maximum valve life under racing conditions.
+An unusual feature of the valve design for these engines was the double valve guides, and the attachment of the forked rocker arm to a shoulder between the guides, to eliminate side forces on the valve stem and ensure maximum valve life under racing conditions.

 The Series-A Comet could do 90 mph, but Phil Vincent and his racing customers wanted more.